-The Jews are referred to for the first time in the 'Yuen shi' under the year 1329, on the occasion of the reestablishment of the law on the collection of taxes from Dissenters.
+"The Jews are referred to for the first time in the 'Yuen shi' under the year 1329, on the occasion of the re-establishment of the law on the collection of taxes from Dissenters.
 Mention of them is again made under the year 1354, when, on account of several insurrections in China, rich Mohammedans and Jews were invited to the capital in order to join the army.
-In both cases they are named 'Chu hu' (Djuhud)"
+In both cases, they are named 'Chu hu' light upon a hitherto entirely unknown chapter of Jewish history.
+The following abstracts of these inscriptions give an insight into both the history and the character of the Chinese Jews.